Privacy Statement

 Will the information collected about me be kept confidential?

 Yes, of course.
-All information collected about you during the course of the research will be treated in the strictest confidence, in accordance with the Data Protection Act, and kept under the supervision of Professor Houlston, who is a medical doctor.
+All information collected about you during the course of the research will be treated in the strictest confidence, in accordance with the Data Protection Act, and kept under the supervision of Professor Garcia-Closas, who is a medical doctor.
 We will not pass on personal information to anyone outside the study, and no individually-identifiable information will be published.
 All individually-identifiable data will be destroyed at the end of the study.

 The study has been approved, under the procedures for national medical research studies, by the South-East Multi-Centre Research Ethics Committee.

-With appropriate ethics committee and Health Research Authority approval, since 2003 individually identifiable information from medical health records and on cancer and mortality in women in the UK who joined the Breast Cancer Now Generations Study (previously known as the Breakthrough Generations Study) have been sent to The Institute of Cancer Research by NHS-Digital and National Records of Scotland (Public Health England ceased to exist from 1st October 2021 and the information PHE previously provided is now supplied by NHS-Digital).
+With appropriate ethics committee and Health Research Authority approval, since 2003 individually identifiable information from medical health records and on cancer and mortality in women in the UK who joined the Breast Cancer Now Generations Study (previously known as the Breakthrough Generations Study) have been sent to The Institute of Cancer Research by NHS-England and National Records of Scotland (Public Health England ceased to exist from 1st October 2021 and the information PHE previously provided is now supplied by NHS-England).
 The information originates from medical records and national cancer and death registrations, and is necessary to enable the analyses described to participants when they joined, including finding factors affecting risk of breast cancer, other cancers and causes of death.
 As stated to women when they joined, the study will continue for at least 40 years, and individually identifiable data from these organisations will not be shared outside The ICR.

 The women who have joined the study are volunteers, and are free to withdraw if they wish to do so at any time.
 Appropriate ethics and data protection approval is carried out at all levels in the process.